 Upon review of a submitted report, NSF may request that copies be submitted of any contracts, agreements, or documentation of financial transactions associated with the submitted FFDR.

-The FFDR submission window will close at 5:00 PM submitting IHE's local time on September 3, 2024.
+The FFDR submission window will close at 5:00 PM in the submitting IHE's local time on October 31.
 Once the submission window closes, IHEs will not be able to create, modify, or submit their reports; any in-progress reports will become read-only; and required reports that are unsubmitted will be considered overdue.
-If an IHE does not submit their required FFDR before the grace period ends on September 3, 2024, the FFDR preparer must request an extension to submit the FFDR.
+If an IHE does not submit their required FFDR by this time, the FFDR Preparer must request an extension to submit the FFDR.

-How can an IHE request an extension to submit a report after September 3, 2024?
+How can an IHE request an extension to submit a report after the deadline

-Beginning September 4, 2024, a "Request Extension" button will display on the Initial Report(s) page.
-The FFDR preparer will click the "Request Extension" button and then will select the organization requesting the extension.
-The FFDR preparer clicks the "Select and Continue" button to submit the extension request.
+Beginning November 1 of each year a "Request Extension" button will display on the Initial Report(s) page.
+The FFDR Preparer will click the "Request Extension" button and then will select the organization requesting the extension.
+The FFDR Preparer clicks the "Select and Continue" button to submit the extension request.

 How long will an IHE have to submit the FFDR after receiving an extension?